Kaadhale Nimmadhi: Production

-After the success of Kadhal Kottai (1996) and Kaalamellam Kadhal Vaazhga (1997), 'Sivashakthi' Pandian announced he was set to make another love story Kaadhale Nimmadhi, written and directed by Rajan, director of Solaikuyil (1989) and Malai Chaaral (1991).
-'Sivashakthi' Pandian gave him the stage name of Indhran.
-Prashanth had initially been signed on to portray the lead role, though opted out post the success of Jeans (1998), and was replaced by Suriya.
-The débutante lead actress, Jeevitha Sharma, a fifteen-year-old at the time, was noticed by producer 'Sivashakthi' Pandian in his search for a new heroine for the film.
-The producer also opened a contest in Kumudam magazine to rename Jeevitha and give her a stage name to suit Tamil tastes and traditions.
+After the success of Kadhal Kottai (1996) and Kaalamellam Kadhal Vaazhga (1997), producer Sivasakthi Pandian announced he was set to make another love story Kaadhale Nimmadhi, written and directed by Rajan, director of Solaikuyil (1989) and Malai Chaaral (1991).
+Pandian gave him the stage name of Indhran.
+Prashanth had initially been signed on to portray the lead role, but opted out post the success of Jeans (1998), and was replaced by Suriya.
+The débutante lead actress, Jeevitha Sharma, a fifteen-year-old at the time, was noticed by Pandian in his search for a new heroine for the film.
+Pandian also opened a contest in Kumudam magazine to rename Sharma and give her a stage name to suit Tamil tastes and traditions.
 She was later christened as Kavitha by the producer before the film's release.

 Soundtrack

-Soundtrack was composed by Deva and lyrics written by Arivumathi, Palani Bharathi, Ponniyin Selvan and Deva.

-Critical reception

-A critic from Indolink.com gave the film a positive review suggesting that audiences should treat themselves to this movie, which is completely suitable for the entire family but Suriya again shows his inability to act and praised the performances of Manivannan, Vivek and Raadhika.